-- Cost of periodic re-organization - Relative frequency of insertions and deletions - Is it desirable to optimize average access time at the expense of worstcase access time? - Expected type of queries: - Hashing is generally better at retrieving records having a specified value of the key. - If range queries are common, ordered indices are to be preferred - In practice: - PostgreSQL supports hash indices, but discourages use due to poor performance - Oracle supports static hash organization, but not hash indices - SQLServer, as well as MySQL, does not support hashing
+- Cost of periodic re-organization - Relative frequency of insertions and deletions - Is it desirable to optimize average access time at the expense of worstcase access time? - Expected type of queries: - Hashing is generally better at retrieving records having a specified value of the key. - If range queries are common, ordered indices are to be preferred - In practice: - PostgreSQL supports hash indices, but discourages use due to poor performance - Oracle supports static hash organization, but not hash indices - SQLServer and MySQL do not support hashing